 Software Developer at Stanford Legal Design Lab, Stanford Law School

-Metin Eskili is a full-stack developer at the Stanford Legal Design Lab, focusing on building access to justice technology, including machine learning projects aimed at classifying legal issues to connect individuals with appropriate resources.
+Metin Eskili is a full-stack developer at the Stanford Legal Design Lab, focusing on building access to justice technology, including machine learning projects aimed at connecting individuals to appropriate legal resources.

 Nathana O’Brien Sharma